Lobuche Peak Climbing in Autumn and Spring

 • Best Season March, April, May and Sept, Oct, Nov

-Lobuche Peak Climbing with Everest Base Camp Trek is one of the most adventurous treks in the Khumbu region that traverses authentic mountain villages and verdant forests.
-Lobuche Peak Climbing is designed to take you to the top of Lobuche Peak from where you get to see breathtaking views of the Himalayas.
-The Lobuche Peak Climbing package is designed including Everest Base Camp and Kala Patthar to let your body acclimatize before heading towards the summit of the peak.
+Lobuche Peak Climbing with Everest Base Camp Trek is one of the most adventurous trekking and climbing journeys in the Khumbu region that traverses authentic mountain villages and verdant forests.
+Lobuche Peak Climbing is designed to take you to the top of Lobuche East Peak from where you get to see breathtaking panoramic views of the Himalayas.
+We have included Everest Base Camp and Kala Patthar Trek in our Lobuche Peak Climbing itinerary to let your body acclimatize before heading towards the summit of the peak.

-The climb to Lobuche Peak is a fairly comfortable summit compared to other peak climbs, but the journey and the destination add more value to it!
+The Climb to Lobuche Peak is a fairly comfortable summit compared to other peak climbs, but the journey and the destination add more value to it.
 The expedition also includes a section of the Everest Base Camp trail, which begins with an exciting flight to Lukla.
 Along the trek, we can see the region's abundant vegetation and wildlife, as well as stunning Sherpa communities.
 The local people's distinct customs, traditions, and lives, as well as their delectable cuisine, will enchant you.

-To get to Lobuche Base Camp, the route goes through Everest Base Camp.
+To get to Lobuche Base Camp, we take the route that goes through Everest Base Camp.
 It’s like killing two birds with one stone.
-You get to traverse through the world’s most popular trekking region, the Everest Base Camp while also conquering a peak that’s more than 6000m above sea level.

-To make the climbing successful, we have added adequate rest days to our Lobuche Peak Climbing itinerary.
+You get to traverse through the world’s most popular trekking route, the Everest Base Camp while also conquering a peak that’s more than 6000m above sea level.
+It also provides more time for acclimatization which reduces the risks of altitude sickness.
+Furthermore, we have added adequate rest days to our Lobuche Peak Climbing itinerary to make the climbing successful.
 Altitude sickness is a major issue that you have to face during any high-altitude journey.

-Outfitter Nepal’s 20-day Lobuche climbing itinerary is jam-packed with one experience after another!
-Lobuche peak is something you do not want to miss out on!
-The Mahalangur Himalayan Range's magnificent scenery and lush green paths will make this a journey to remember.
-Aside from that, you'll fall in love with the area thanks to the great hospitality of the local Sherpas.
-Our professional guide keeps track of your health as you further towards the summit.
+Outfitter Nepal’s 20 days Lobuche climbing itinerary is jam-packed with one experience after another!
+The Mahalangur Himalayan Range's magnificent scenery and lush green paths will make this journey unforgettable.
+Aside from that, you'll fall in love with the area, thanks to the great hospitality of the local Sherpas.
+Our professional guide keeps track of your health as you move towards the summit.
 You will be supported by an experienced and strong team while climbing with us.
-Check our departure dates for Lobuche Peak Climbing or contact us to create your custom trip.
-We would love to serve you.
+Please check our departure dates for Lobuche Peak Climbing or contact us to create your custom trip.
+Be our guest at Lobuche Peak!

 Best Features of the Lobuche Peak Climbing